Cockroach Poker

-The game was a nominee for the 2004 Spiel des Jahres and the 2006 As d'Or - Jeu de l'Année award.

 Gameplay

-Cockroach Poker is played with a special deck of 64 cards, each with one of eight types (cockroach, bat, fly, toad, rat, scorpion, spider and stink bug), which are dealt evenly between all players.
+Cockroach Poker is played with a special deck of 64 cards which feature eight creature types (cockroach, bat, fly, toad, rat, scorpion, spider, and stink bug) and which are dealt evenly between all players.
 The first player chooses a card from their hand and passes it to any other player face down, claiming it to be a specific type of card.
 The receiving player can either: